ietf-wg-cellar/matroska-specification/notes.md

 ```

 Intra-only video frames, such as the ones found in AV1 or VP9, can be decoded without any other
 frame, but they don't reset the codec state.
-So seeking to these frames is not possible
+Thus, seeking to these frames is not possible,
 as the next frames may need frames that are not known from this seeking point.
 Such intra-only frames **MUST NOT** be considered as keyframes, so the keyframe flag
 **MUST NOT** be set in the `SimpleBlock` or a `ReferenceBlock` **MUST** be used